Healthy Homes Assessment Whitby

 Insulation Whitby

-Insulation needs to be in compliance with the R-values for your area
+Insulation needs to meet the R-values that are appropriate for your region.

-The "R" signifies thermal resistance, and is a gauge of how well insulation resists heat flow.
-The more R-value is higher, the better the insulation.
+The "R" is a symbol for thermal resistance, and is a measure of how well insulation is able to resist heat flow.
+The higher the R-value, the more effective the insulation.

-• Zone 1 - Auckland & Northland - ceiling R 2.9 in the underfloor, 1.3
+• Zone 1 - Auckland & Northland - ceiling R 2.9, underfloor R 1.3

-• Zone 2 – all area of North Island except Taupo and the Central Plateau – ceiling R 2.9 and underfloor R 1.3
+• Zone 2 – the rest area of North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3

-• Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3, underfloor R 1.3
+• Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 below floor R 1.3

 Find out all the details about this Healthy Homes insulation quality.